TreyBMorris/TreyBMorris.github/about.md

 <h1>About Me</h1>

-<p>I'm an 18 year year old college student.
+<p>My name is Trey Morris, I'm an 18 year year old college student.
 Since a young age I have had a passion and a deep interest in computers and a desire to always want to learn more about computing.
 I am currently a computer science student at Kennesaw State University in Marietta, Georgia.
 I am working on an undergraduate degree in Computer Science.
 While at Kennesaw State, I plan on participating in an internship or co-op program for real industry experience, as well as study abroad opportunities in Europe.
 This website is to give a general overview of my Computer Science knowledge and serve basic portfolio of my projects.</p>